-- Changes to long term jumping and climbing habits.
+- Changes in jumping and climbing habits

 - Grouchy when picked up

 - The Missing Link® Ultimate Feline promotes healthy skin and coats while sustaining energy levels, maintaining healthy weight, and keeping the digestive system healthy.

-Arthritic cats will seek out warm areas to lie down, especially in the fall and spring when the weather changes and those changes are aggravating their arthritis.
-A warm heated bed on a window seal (Kitty Shelf) or low perch area will go a long way to comfort them.
-Try the Outdoor Heated Kitty Camper™ with Heated Pad
+Arthritis hurts, especially in cold weather.
+The goal is to make them more comfortable.
+Arthritic cats will seek out warm areas to lie down, especially when changes in weather aggravate their arthritis.
+A warm heated bed on a window seal or low perch area will go a long way to comfort them.
+Try the Lectro-Kennel™ Heated Pad & Cover

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical